 Arthritis and other bone diseases can swell your joints.
 Rheumatoid arthritis surgery can fix the swollen ligaments and tendons so you can have pain-free functionality.

-Lateral Epicondylitis causes pain in the wrist, forearm, and elbow, especially when you are lifting or gripping an object.
+Lateral epicondylitis (tennis elbow) and medial epicondylitis (golfer’s elbow) cause pain in the wrist, forearm, and elbow, especially when you are lifting or gripping an object.
 It is caused by a tendon pushing up against the bone so the blood supply is cut off and it is permanently damaged.

 Surgery is only recommended if there is significant damage since it shaves the bone and cuts small nerves.
 However, it does relieve the pain.